iobroker-community-adapters/ioBroker.synology/README.md

 -->
 ### __WORK IN PROGRESS__
-*(McM1957) Handling of passwords containing special characters (i.e. a dollar sign) has been fixed (#180)
+*(McM1957) Handling of passwords containing special characters (i.e. a dollar sign) has been fixed (#180) *(McM1957) Base modules have been updated as suggested by dependabot.

 ### 2.1.9 (2022-07-01)
 * (Apollon77) Try to prevent account locks when using 2FA on restarts of the NAS